Parag Kumar Das

-Parag Kumar Das (Assamese পৰাগ কুমাৰ দাস) was the former editor of Asomiya Pratidin, a radical journalist, human right activist and one of the founders of human rights movement in Assam.
+Parag Kumar Das was a former editor of Asomiya Pratidin, a journalist, human rights activist, and one of the founders of the human rights movement in Assam.

-Parag Kumar Das was also the founder leader of Manab Adhikar Sangram Samiti (MASS).
+Parag Kumar Das was also the founder and leader of the human rights NGO Manab Adhikar Sangram Samiti (MASS).

-Prior to that Parag Kumar Das was the manager of Guwahati Stock Exchange.
+Before that Parag Kumar Das was the manager of Guwahati Stock Exchange.

 Parag Kumar Das was assassinated by SULFA in 1996.

-Das had his education in St. Stephen's College and Delhi School of Economics, Delhi.
+Das had his education at St. Stephen's College and Delhi School of Economics, Delhi.

 Early life

 Parag Kumar Das was born in Shillong on 24 February 1961.
-He did his lower primary, primary and high schooling from Chenikuthi Boys School, M.C.M.E.
-School and Cotton Collegiate Government H.S.
+He did his lower primary, primary, and high schooling at Chenikuthi Boys School, M.C.M.E.
+School, and Cotton Collegiate Government H.S.
 School respectively.
-In 1977, he got the 4th position in HSLC examination.
-He also got 4th position in the Pre-university examination from Cotton College in Science stream.
+In 1977, he got the 4th position in the HSLC examination.
+He also got 4th position in the Pre-university examination from Cotton College in the Science stream.
 Then he moved to Delhi for higher education.
-He took admission in St. Stephen's College for his graduation in Economics.
-After that he joined the Delhi School of Economics at the University of Delhi for a master's degree.
+He was admitted to St. Stephen's College for his graduation in Economics.
+After that, he joined the Delhi School of Economics at the University of Delhi for a master's degree.

 In 1984, he joined as a manager in Punjab National Bank.
-After that he was appointed as general manager in Unit Trust and Guwahati Stock Exchange.
-In 1995 he quit from his job and joined as an editor in the Assamese daily Asomiya Pratidin.
+After that, he was appointed as general manager in Unit Trust and Guwahati Stock Exchange.
+In 1995 he quit his job and joined as an editor in the Assamese daily Asomiya Pratidin.

-He married Purabi Das and they have two children.
+He married Purabi Das, and they have two children.

 Journalism life

-Parag Kumar Das started his journalism in Prantik and The Sentinel (an English daily published from Guwahati, Assam) in the late 80s.
-Later in, 1989, Das launched Boodhbar (English: Wednesday), an Assamese weekly.
-In 1994, he launched another Assamese magazine Agaan(English: Steps).
+Parag Kumar Das started his journalism career with Prantik and The Sentinel (an English daily published from Guwahati, Assam) in the late 80s.
+Later, in 1989, Das launched Boodhbar (English: Wednesday), an Assamese weekly.
+In 1994, he launched another Assamese magazine Agaan (English: Steps).

 Both Boodhbar and Agaan were stopped following his arrests.

-Finally, in 1995, he joined as the Executive Editor of Asomiya Pratidin, quitting his job from the Stock Exchange of Guwahati.
+Finally, in 1995, he joined as the Executive Editor of Asomiya Pratidin, quitting his job at the Stock Exchange of Guwahati.